How Your Credit Card Information Is Stolen and What to Do About It

 You must report the transactions to your credit card issuer so they can investigate and remove them from your account.

 The credit card issuer will cancel your old credit card account, remove the fraudulent transactions from your account, and send a new credit card and a new credit card number.

 Continue monitoring the transactions on your new credit card.
+Also shred any documents with your credit card information on them.
 As soon as you start using your credit card, the details are at risk of being stolen.